 Queensland Aboriginal and Torres Strait Islander Foundation (QATSIF)

-The Queensland Aboriginal and Torres Strait Islander Foundation is an independent public Trust established in 2008, which aims to provide young Aboriginal and Torres Strait Islander Queenslanders with a secure funding source through the provision and promotion of scholarships to assist them in their senior years of education.
+The Queensland Aboriginal and Torres Strait Islander Foundation is an independent public trust established in 2008, which aims to provide young Aboriginal and Torres Strait Islander Queenslanders with secure funding through scholarships to assist them in their senior years of education.

 The Forde Foundation